East Coast Wanderlust!

 Amish Country, Pennsylvania

 Where are the Outer Banks, North Carolina?
-Part of the barrier islands, The Outer Banks spans for 200 miles.
-2.5 hours drive from Virginia Beach, 3.5 hours from Jacksonville NC and 3.5 hours from Richmond VA.
+Part of the barrier islands, The Outer Banks, spans 200 miles.
+2.5 hours drive from Virginia Beach, 3.5 hours from Jacksonville, NC and 3.5 hours from Richmond, VA.

 What to do in the Outer Banks?
-When you’ve spent some time relaxing on the beach there are loads of things to do around the town.
-The Wright Brothers Memorial is a famous hotspot where people like to take a photograph sat in a replica of the famous plane.
+When you’ve spent some time relaxing on the beach, there are many things to do around the town.
+The Wright Brothers Memorial is a famous hotspot where people like to take photographs sitting in a replica of the famous plane.

 Click here to view our Road Trip Itineraries that explore The Outer Banks…

-Washington DC is the Capital of the United States, it’s neither a state nor city but is a Federal District.
-Home to the White House, it’s is a popular destination as you road trip through eastern America.
+Washington, DC, is the Capital of the United States; it’s neither a state nor city but is a Federal District.
+Home to the White House, it is a popular destination as you road trip through eastern America.

-What to do in Washington DC?
-With a wealth of culture, museums and monuments, there’s loads to enjoy on your visit to Washington DC.
-The Air and Space Museum, The Museum of African American History and the Museum of Natural History are amongst the museums offering free admission.
-Stroll along the National Mall and enjoy the monuments along the way including the Lincoln Memorial.
+What to do in Washington, DC?
+With a wealth of culture, museums and monuments, there are loads to enjoy on your road trip to Washington, DC.
+The Air and Space Museum, The Museum of African American History and the Museum of Natural History offer free admission.
+Stroll along the National Mall and enjoy the monuments, including the Lincoln Memorial.
 Visit George Washington’s home at Mount Vernon, across the Potomac River.

-Where to eat in Washington DC?
-In recent years, Washington DC appears to have raised the bar, becoming a culinary destination of its own.
-Whether you’re enjoying some seafood on the waterfront in Georgetown, entertaining cosmopolitan vibes in Penn Quarter and Chinatown, or enjoying Michelin Star fine dining on Capitol Hill, each neighbourhood has sensational restaurants.
+Where to eat in Washington, DC?
+In recent years, Washington, DC has raised the bar, becoming a culinary destination of its own.
+Whether enjoying seafood on the Georgetown waterfront, entertaining cosmopolitan vibes in Penn Quarter and Chinatown, or enjoying Michelin Star fine dining on Capitol Hill, each neighbourhood has sensational restaurants.

-When is the best time to visit Washington DC?
-Washington is truly awesome at any time of the year, however, the spring brings pastel-hued magic to the American Capital in the form of the Cherry Blossoms.
-The blossom’s timing tends to vary, but from March to April you’ll be sure to catch a glimpse.
-Summer in DC can be hot and humid, fall sees better temperatures for your adventures, whilst winter can see snowfall.
+When is the best time to visit Washington, DC?
+Washington is truly remarkable at any time of the year.
+However, the spring brings pastel-hued magic to the American Capital through the Cherry Blossoms.
+The blossom’s timing tends to vary, but from March to April, you’ll be sure to catch a glimpse.
+Summer in DC can be hot and humid; fall sees better temperatures for your adventures, whilst winter can see snowfall.

 Click here to view our Road Trip Itineraries that explore Washington DC…